 If you were to sleep on your back and it’s problematic, you’d have numb hands/feet, ringing in the ears — since it does cut off blood flow to your body.
 You might also get number faster/easier when you lay funny on your arms/legs and they fall asleep faster.
 Probably due to increased fluid in your extremities.

 Anyway, try as much as you can to not lay directly on your back when you’re past 20 weeks.
-If you find yourself flat on your back, just turn when you wake up. 🙂 A body pillow can be helpful as a wedge behind you also.
+If you wake up in the middle of the night and find yourself flat on your back, just turn to your left side or right side when you wake up. 🙂 A body pillow can be helpful as a wedge behind your lower back to help get the best position.

 How to sleep while pregnant in the third trimester